johnbillion/extended-cpts/README.md

 ## Minimum Requirements ##

 * **PHP:** 7.4
-  - PHP 8 is supported
+  - PHP 8.0 and 8.1 are supported
 * **WordPress:** 5.6
   - Tested up to WP 5.8